-In this webinar, attendees will learn how to use a short supplementary lesson plan incorporating data resources from the Allen Institute for Brain Science to teach concepts related to genetics and the brain.
-During this lesson, students conduct a short virtual experiment using open data from the Allen Human Brain Atlas and Allen Cell Types Database.
-The lesson plan and virtual experiment covered in this webinar are intended for advanced high school and college instructors teaching courses related to neuroscience and genetics.
+In this free webinar, attendees will learn how to use a short supplementary lesson plan incorporating data resources from the Allen Institute for Brain Science to teach concepts related to genetics and the brain.
+During this lesson, students conduct a short virtual lab using open data from the Allen Human Brain Atlas and Allen Cell Types Database.
+The lesson plan and virtual lab covered in this webinar are intended for advanced high school and college instructors teaching courses related to neuroscience and genetics.

 In this webinar, attendees learned how to use a short supplementary lesson plan incorporating data resources from the Allen Institute for Cell Science to teach concepts related to the cell cycle and cell imaging.
 During this lesson, students conduct a short virtual experiment using open resources from the Allen Institute for Cell Science.
 The lesson plan and virtual experiment covered in this webinar are intended for high school and college instructors teaching cell biology, and the experiment may be adjusted to accommodate students at different levels.

 Distance Learning for Cell Biology: A virtual laboratory for teaching mitosis

 April 14, 2020